This article originally appeared on VICE Germany

 You probably think I'm exaggerating, but the worst pain I've ever experienced was when I had my period and forgot to stock up on nuclear-strength painkillers.
 I was literally prepared to rip my own womb out just to make it stop.
 You guys have no idea what women have to endure each month.

 Blood.
 Blood everywhere.

 Remember that scene from The Shining where thousands of gallons of blood pour out of an elevator?
 That's probably the most accurate menstruation metaphor a movie has ever used.
 Even though women only lose an average of 200ml of blood during their period, it feels like a lot more.
-Especially when you wake up in a pool of it.
+Especially when you wake up in a pool of your own blood.

 Sex during your period is as difficult a topic as it is diverse.
 There's no real consensus on the matter.
 Some women feel so uncomfortable during the girl-flu that they just can't have sex.
 Others embrace their period and actually turn sex into a messy red celebration.
 Either way, it's understandable that not every guy is up for burying their head into an inexhaustible flow of blood and uterine lining.

-Nevertheless, treating a menstruating woman like some contaminated sexual no-go area simply isn't OK.
+Nevertheless, treating a menstruating woman like some contaminated sexual no-go area, simply isn't okay.
 We can't do anything about it.
 We're the ones who suffer the most in this situation.
 Doesn't it just make you guys all the more manly if you're able to deal with the less cute sides of being a woman?

 Believe me, we feel horrible enough, already.
 First of all, there are significantly more repulsive things than blood discharging from a body.
 And second of all, you probably wouldn't want us to leave the room puking if your cum tasted bad.